usathyan/graphrag/README.md

 ### 2.5.
 LLM Configurations for Chat/Synthesis (`default_chat_model` in `settings.yaml`):
 The following models were used via OpenRouter API (`api_base: https://openrouter.ai/api/v1`), with the API key sourced from the `OPENROUTER_API_KEY` environment variable:
-1.  `openai/gpt-4o`: Initial model.
+1.  `openai/gpt-4o`: Initial model - most expensive of the 3 models used.
-2.  `openai/gpt-4.1-nano`: Switched to this model to potentially mitigate credit issues and test a smaller model.
+2.  `openai/gpt-4.1-nano`: Switched to this model to test differences to quality, while being cheapest.
 3.  `openai/gpt-4o-mini`: Final model used for the most comprehensive set of query runs.
 This model offered a good balance of capability and (assumed) cost.
 4. Using ollama models for querying resulted in errors due to incompability of outputs expected by GraphRAG library (JSON structured output responses), and modifying the library codebase was not the objective.

 ## 3. Results and Detailed Commentary

-The majority of successful and detailed answers were obtained using the `openai/gpt-4o-mini` model after OpenRouter credits were replenished.
+The majority of successful and detailed answers were obtained using the `openai/gpt-4o-mini` model.

 ### 3.1.
 Performance of `openai/gpt-4o-mini` (Final Model):